-Yuvraj guides India to five-wicket victory
+Yuvraj guides India to victory over Ireland

-Yuvraj held centre-stage with a match-winning unbeaten 50 in a pressure situation after scalping five with his much improved left-arm spin earlier in the day.Indeed, Yuvraj held centre-stage with a match-winning unbeaten 50 in a pressure situation after scalping five with his much-improved left-arm spin.
+Indeed, Yuvraj held centre-stage with a match-winning unbeaten 50 in a pressure situation after scalping five with his much-improved left-arm spin.
 Focussed and committed, he had also banished self-doubts, the biggest scourge of them all.

 At the Chinnaswamy Stadium, here, on Sunday, Yuvraj lived a World Cup dream in the cauldron as India defeated a spirited Ireland by five wickets in a hard fought Group `B' match.